CodeYourFuture/syllabus/docs/js-core-1/index.md

 sidebar_label: Overview
 ---

+## Preparation

+Before starting this module, make sure you have completed all of the steps in the [./Preparation] page.

+It is **essential** you complete all of the steps before you attend this module.

+## Content

 | Week                      | Content                                                                     |
 | ------------------------- | --------------------------------------------------------------------------- |
 | [Week 1](./week-1/lesson) | Environment Setup .
 Hello World .
 Variables .
 Strings .
 Numbers .
 Functions |